 11. Quality of workmanship and construction is also a vital consideration.
-A simple, well-made sign speaks more highly of your establishment than an extravagant, but sloppy
+A simple, well-made sign speaks more highly of your

 12. Signs provided by national distributors are not appropriate.
 They don't reflect the individuality of your business and usually appear as add-ons to your storefront advertising.
 The signs you display should advertise your personal business message.